Most of the materials collected at our recycling centres are recycled or reused.

 Recycling materials has a better environmental impact and costs less money than disposing of it with the rest of our leftover rubbish.
 There are some recyclable materials, like metals, that have some value and selling these materials helps lower the cost of running our recycling centre service.

 However, it actually costs money to recycle a lot of the material we receive at our recycling centres – but this is still a lot less than the cost of disposing of it with the rest of the leftover rubbish.

-After all our efforts to reduce, reuse and recycle there is still a lot of waste generated by households in Norfolk that isn't recycled.
-In 2015/16 there was over 200,000 tonnes - over half a tonne for every Norfolk household in one year - and for many years this waste was buried in landfill sites.
-Although we need to reduce the amount of leftover waste, or “residual waste” we’re generating, we still need to deal with the residual waste we do create in ways that are environmentally friendly and good value for money.
+After all our efforts to reduce, reuse and recycle there is still over 200,000 tonnes of waste generated by households in Norfolk that is not recycled.
+That’s over half a tonne for every Norfolk household in one year.
+Although we need to reduce the amount of leftover, or “residual", waste we’re generating, we still need to deal with the residual waste we do create in ways that are environmentally friendly and good value for money.

 Car batteries are collected by Glazewing in West Dereham, and are turned into lead and plastic chip and sent to UK markets via Derbyshire.
 Polypropylene is recovered for a variety of uses and gypsum (from the acid) has uses in the agricultural industry.
 Sulphuric acid, plastic, lead oxides and sulphates can be recovered from lead acid batteries.